 eduCORE at the launch of the Research and Innovation Impact Strategic Plan 2020-2025

-Click here to view Institute of Technology Carlow’s Research and Innovation Impact Strategic Plan 2020-2025
+Click here to view SETU Carlow’s Research and Innovation Impact Strategic Plan 2020-2025